Sufianlab/T2IGenAI/README.md

 Generated Dataset: https://drive.google.com/file/d/1gQkKor-4dtKx9tJWf7z3N753ETY759bA/view?usp=drive_link

 The models are uploaded.
-If you wantto  use it, you have to generate your own Hugging Face tokens and insert them at the appropriate place in the code file.
+If you want to use those, you have to generate your own Hugging Face tokens and insert them at the appropriate place in the code files.
 ---

 ## Repository summary